endeavouros-team/PKGBUILDS/nvidia-installer-db/man/nvidia-driver-supported-branches/nvidia-driver-supported-branches.md

 nvidia-driver-supported-branches [options] [parameters]

 Options:
-  -a, --all         Show status for all available driver branches.
+  -a, --all         (Show status for all available driver branches.)
+                    NOTE: this option does nothing due to implementation change.
   -h, --help        This help.

 Parameters: